gabyang/fzero/README.md

 https://github.com/yjyjyjy/agent

 The main project is developed from an influencer that found difficulty in organising her inbound messages.
 Hence, the goal is to prioritise her messages purely based on a Zero-shot classification with OpenAI.
 Then, to get a more accurate result, the model will be fine-tuned.

+A note on using instagrapi: instagram scraper
+To not get blacklisted on instagram servers (which I learnt the hard way, please read the documentation for instagrapi under best practises)